fbergama/pigfx/README.md

 reference of the provided xterm color palette.

 ## Bitmap handling
-A maximum of 128 bitmaps can be loaded to the PiGFX, either as list of pixels, or RLE compressed.
+A maximum of 128 bitmaps can be loaded to the PiGFX, either as list of binary pixels, list of ASCII decimal encoded pixels or list of ASCII hex encoded pixels.
+All of these can be RLE compressed.
 Loaded bitmaps can then be put onto the background.
 A transparent color can be specified, these pixels won't be drawn.
-RLE compression expects a list of 2 byte values: first byte is the pixel color, second byte is the number of pixels to draw with this color.
+RLE compression expects a list of 2 values: first one is the pixel color, second one is the number of pixels to draw with this color.

 See [terminal_codes](doc/terminal_codes.txt) for the specific commands.

-There are 3 examples for loading bitmaps: [load bitmap](shapes/load_bitmap_sample.bin), [load RLE bitmap](shapes/load_rle_bitmap_sample.bin), [load 10 RLE dinosaur bitmaps](shapes/load_dinos.bin).
+There are a few examples in [this directory](sprite/sample).

 The Xterm palette is used.
 A RGB pixel can be converted to this palette by the following formula: